Doğukan Nelik

-Doğukan Nelik (born 5 December 2000) is a Turkish professional footballer who plays as a centre-back for TFF Second League club Nazilli Belediyespor, on loan from Antalyaspor.
+Doğukan Nelik (born 5 December 2000) is a Turkish professional footballer who plays as a centre-back for TFF Third League club Aliağa FK.

 Career

 Nelik is a youth product of Akhisarspor, and made his professional debut with them in a 0–0 Süper Lig tie with Konyaspor on 25 May 2019.
-He transferred to Antalyaspor in July 2021, but shortly after ruptured his anterior cruciate ligament during practice, keeping him away from the pitch for 6–8 months.

-In June 2021, Nelik signed a five-year contract with Antalyaspor.
+In June 2021, Nelik signed a five-year contract with Antalyaspor, but shortly after ruptured his anterior cruciate ligament during practice, keeping him away from the pitch for 6–8 months.
 He was sent on a one-season loan to third-tier TFF Second League club Nazilli Belediyespor in August 2022.